All rates are confidential, inclusive of VAT and in US

 &Beyond offers, including Signature offers.

-Supplement: A single supplement of 50% applies from the
+10 Jan '22: A single supplement of 50% applies to all single

 sharing with an infant.